Are you interested in media production and have strong creative skills? If yes, a film, stage, and television director career is perfect for you!

 Other Industries: 7.7%

-Around 75% of people employed as Directors (Film, Television, Radio, or Stage) work full-time for an average of 49 hours a week.
+Around 75% of people work as Directors (Film, Television, Radio, or Stage) full-time for an average of 49 hours a week.
 (All other jobs average: 44 hours per week).

 Employment Across Australia